A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Calculations of column densities and masses

-where $\mu_m$ the mean molecular weight, $m_\mathrm{p}$ the proton mass, $D$ distance, $\Omega$ solid angle, and column density of the $i$-th pixel $N_{i}(\mathrm{H_2})$.
+where $\mu_m$, $m_\mathrm{p}$, $D$, $\Omega$, $N_{i}(\mathrm{H_2})$ are the mean molecular weight, the proton mass, distance, solid angle, and column density of the $i$-th pixel.
 If the helium abundance is assumed to be 20$\%$, $\mu_m$ is 2.8.
 The distances of W3 Main and W3(OH) are 2.00~kpc (e.g., \citealp{Navarete2019}).
-The velocity components of W3~Main is taken from $l$ = 133\fdg64--133\fdg83 and $b$ is taken from 1\fdg12 to 1\fdg50 in a rectangular box.
-For W3(OH) a similar calculations were made from $l$ = 133\fdg88--134\fdg00 and from $b$ = 0\fdg96--1\fdg20.
 The derived parameters are listed in Table~\ref{tab:1}.